 Attendee Field Mapping Rules: Ingestion Normalization & Contract Enforcement

-Explicit Data Contract Definition Link to this section
+The Data Contract Link to this section

 PYTHON